JustinMLu/legged_gym_custom/README.md

 ---

-This is a custom fork of the Robotic Systems Lab "Legged Gym" Reinforcement Learning framework, originally used to train ANYmal and other robots.
-It originally provided all components for sim2real transfer (actuator network for ANYmal, friction & mass randomization, random pushes, noisy observations).

-The original repo has a surprisingly large amount of bugs, and as a result I've been slowly patching and improving it over time.
-This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.
-It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.
+Legged Gym Custom is a...custom...extension of NVIDIA's Isaac Gym RL framework.
+Key features from the original version include actuator modeling, friction and mass randomization, sensor noise, and configurable external disturbances to robustify trained policies.

+Originally used by the Robotic Systems Lab to train the ANYmal quadruped on a variety of different environments, this fork adds a sim-to-sim-to-real verification and training pipeline from Isaac Sim to Mujoco and then onto the real robot, as well as a unified robot config format and improved terrain selection/curriculum specifications.
+The original repo has a surprisingly large number of bugs, so critical improvements and bug fixes have been made to the codebase to ensure more reliable experimentation.

+In addition, lots of custom rewards from papers like "Extreme Parkour" and "Deep Whole-Body Control" have been added (to great success!), the observation space (currently only for the Go2) has been tweaked to no longer rely on data that would require a state estimator (e.g: linear velocity), and the sim2sim2real deployment pipeline has been designed to be as clean as possible without compromising any of the original Legged Gym functionality.

 **Affiliation**: ARCAD Lab, University of Michigan
 **Contact**: lujust@umich.edu